victoryamaykin/Trilogy-Tutor-Tracking-Custom-Menu/ReadMe.md

 ![Current project trigger settings](/images/script-editor-example.png)

-4. To set up the automatic email drafts, go to **Edit > Current Project's Triggers** to set up a schedule to run the weekly() function at a time that suits you.
+6. To set up the automatic email drafts, go to **Edit > Current Project's Triggers** to set up a schedule to run the weekly() function at a time that suits you.
 Click **+ Add Trigger** in the bottom right corner as shown below.
 These are the settings that I use: "time-driven, weekly timer, every Friday, from 9 to 10am, notify me immediately if there's an error."

 ![Current project trigger settings](/images/project-trigger-setup.png)

+7. If you select the menu item **Run**, a dialog box will appear and tell you that the script requires authorization.
+Click **Continue**.
+A second dialog box will then request authorization for specific Google services.
+Read the notice, then click **Allow**.

-5. Now you have custom menu item buttons to "Send intro email" to a new student on your roster and "Send weekend email" if you prefer sending manually.
+8. Close the tutor tracking speadsheet and reopen.
+Now you have custom menu item buttons to "Send intro email" to a new student on your roster and "Send weekend email" if you prefer sending manually.
 Thanks for your time! ^_^

 **Notes:**